CarolHall-NCSU-CBE/Serial-DMD-PRIME20/README.md

 > Format of `input.txt` must be followed exactly. `submission_script` should be written to suit the local device.
 - Requirements for data recording: 5 empty directories to record simulation ouputs - `/checks/`, `/inputs/`, `/outputs/`, `/parameters/`, and `/results/`.
 These folders must be created at the beginning of a new simulation.
 - Requirement for data analysis: 1 empty directory to record data collected from using data analysis package - `analysis`

-#### Folders:
-5 empty directories for data recording must be created before submitting a job.
-The names of these directories must be exact.
-	- `/checks/`: files for checking if the initial configuration is created correctly
-	- `/inputs/`: files to record residue id (identity.inp and identity2.inp), positions for each peptide sequence (chninfo-n1.data and chninfo-n2.data), reduced annealing temperatures (annealtemp_*), and reduced simulation temperature (simtemp)
-	- `/outputs/`: output files for each simulation round
-	- `/parameters/`: sidechain parameters generated from the inital configuration step that are required for simulation steps
-	- `/results/`:  simulation results for data analysis
-		a. .bptnr: collision, bond partner of each particle
-		b. .config: collision, time, particle coordinates
-		c. .energy: collision, time, kinetic energy, total energy, etc.
-		d. .lastvel: collision, velocities
-		e. .pdb: pdb file
-		g. .xyz: trajectory files
-		f. .rca: distance from sidechain to each particle in the backbone of a residue

->Note: These subdirectories in the **/example/** directory contains results from a short simulation for your reference.
-When running a new simulation, these subdirectories must be empty to avoid incorrectly data appending.
-When running a continuing simulation, keep all results from previous simulation in these directories.
-The **.out** file shows an example of successful initial configuration generation.
-If your screen-written output look like this and no error showed, the initial configuration is successulffy generated.
-This *.out* file must be deleted before any simulation if it exists to avoid being confused by old data.

 #### Input Parameters:
 - These are parameters that must be specified in `input.txt` file to run DMD/PRIME20 simulations.
 Please follow the format to enter all parameters that are required.
 Missing a parameter or incorrect format will cause error and simulation cannot be run.
 Explanation for each parameter is included in the file.